woosister/woosister/README.md

 - 👋 Hi, I’m woosis
 - 👀 I’m interested in games and hacking
-- 🌱 I’m currently learning godot
+- 🌱 I’m currently learning godot and doing gamejams
 - 💞️ I’m looking to collaborate on game stuff

 <!---
 woosis/woosis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.